- Home

 Accommodation

-Exclusive Peaceful Hotel - Edinburgh, Central Scotland
+Central Grassmarket Hotel - Edinburgh, Central Scotland

 Check in policies:

-Check-in is after 3:00pm on your day of arrival.
-Check-out time is before 12:00noon.
+Check-in time is after 3:00pm on your day of arrival.
+Check-out time is before 11:00am.

 National Museum of Scotland, Edinburgh, Central Scotland

-On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of oldtown Edinburgh.
-A mere few minutes walk from the Royal Mile, Chembers Street links George IV Bridge & South Bridge
+On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of Old Town Edinburgh.
+Just a few minutes from the Royal Mile, Chambers Street links George IV Bridge and South Bridge.

-The National Museum’s forte is artifacts from around the world.
-The recently opened more modern Museum of Scotland is a small miracle and dedicated to the story of Scotland and its people.
-They have separate identities, while sitting right next to each other.
-Very handy.
-Together, they are considered one of the finest collections in the world.
-The rarest antiquities in Scotland create a treasure trove for the senses and imagination.
-Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; Holy relics, one linked to St. Columba and Iona and the other to Robert the Bruce; A staff carried by St. Fillian in the 8th century, one of the finest examples of artistry present 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—all the stuff he needed to travel and dine in style!; Egyptian mummy cases, decorated with Egyptian symbols of death and resurrection; a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
+Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; holy relics, one linked to St. Columba and Iona, and the other to Robert the Bruce; a staff carried by St. Fillian in the 8th century, one of the finest examples of artistry from 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—everything he needed to travel and dine in style; Egyptian mummy cases, decorated with symbols of death and resurrection; and a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
 When it walks the tail wags!

 Royal Yacht Britannia, Edinburgh, Central Scotland